UMAprotocol/docs/docs/synthetic-tokens/glossary.md

 sidebar_label: Glossary
 ---

+### Optimistic Oracle

+The "Optimistic Oracle" (OO) allows contracts to quickly request and receive price information.
+Unlike mechanically restrictive price feed oracles, an optimistic oracle can serve any arbitrary data on-chain.

 ### DVM

 The “Data Verification Mechanism” (DVM) is the name of the oracle service provided by UMA.
 The DVM does not provide an on-chain price feed.